apecloud/kubeblocks/docs/api_docs/kubeblocks-for-apecloud-mysql/high-availability/high-availability.md

    ***How the automatic recovery works***

-   Every time the pod is deleted, recreation is triggered.
+   Every time all pods are deleted, recreation is triggered.
 And then ApeCloud MySQL automatically completes the cluster recovery and the election of a new leader.
-After the election of the leader is completed, KubeBlocks detects the new leader and updates the access link.
+Once a new leader is elected, KubeBlocks detects this new leader and updates the access link.
 This process takes less than 30 seconds.